Italy's Prysmian lines up binding bid for General Cable - sources

-LONDON/MILAN (Reuters) - European cable firm Prysmian is finalising an all-cash binding bid for General Cable which could be worth more than $1.1 billion (£0.81 billion), sources familiar with the matter said.
+LONDON/MILAN, Dec 1 (Reuters) - European cable firm Prysmian is finalising an all-cash binding bid for General Cable which could be worth more than $1.1 billion, sources familiar with the matter said.

-The Milan-based firm is hoping to beat rival bidders and enter exclusive talks to buy Kentucky-based General Cable by mid December, the sources told Reuters.
+The Milan-based firm is hoping to beat rival bidders and enter exclusive talks to buy Kentucky-based General Cable, which has a market capitalisation of around $1 billion, by mid December, the sources told Reuters.

 Prysmian is widely seen as a frontrunner, ahead of France’s Nexans, Denmark’s NKT and potential Chinese bidders, with binding bids due in the coming days, the sources added.